jjrom/resto/README.md

 [iTag] (http://github.com/jjrom/itag) is an application to automatically tag geospatial metadata with geographical information (such as location, landuse, etc.)

-resto uses iTag during the ressource ingestion process and also for the Gazetteer and the Wikipedia modules
+resto uses iTag during the resource ingestion process and also for the Gazetteer and the Wikipedia modules

 If you want to use iTag with resto, you should install it (follow the [instructions] (http://github.com/jjrom/itag/))